October 01, 2002) -

 simply continue to tread water.
 It's a courageous few who can muster the energy

 to focus on growth.
+As is

 usually the case, the greatest opportunities happen when few are able to take